2024 Iranian presidential election: Overseas voting

 Voting for overseas Iranians was held in 344 locations worldwide.
 In Australia, polling was canceled in Brisbane and Sydney due to protests by the Iranian diaspora.
 Opponents of the Iranian government, who wanted a boycott of the election, criticized the Biden administration for allowing the installation of voting stations in the United States.
 Saudi Arabia and Canada refused to grant Iran permission to install overseas ballot boxes, though the decision was later reversed in Saudi Arabia.

-Voting stations for Canadian voters were instead placed on the US-Canada border.
+Voting stations for Canadian voters were instead placed on the Canada–United States border.

 Dates

 Following the announcement of Raisi's death on 20 May, authorities announced that voting would be held on 28 June.
 Registration of candidates began on 30 May and ran until 3 June, while campaigning lasted from 12 June until 27 June.

 Candidates

 The registration to run for the presidency started on 30 May and ended on 3 June.
 A total of 80 people, including four women, filed their candidacies for president.
 Most candidates were considered as conservatives or ultra conservatives.
 The final list of candidates was released by the Guardian Council on 9 June.
 Per Article 99 of the Constitution, those rejected by the council are not allowed to protest the rejection.